ProjectEvergreen/greenwood/test/fixtures/mock-app/src/pages/blog/20190326/index.md

   CSS: '../../../styles/theme.css'
 ---

-### Blog
+### Blog Page

-This is the home page built by Greenwood.
-Make your own pages in src/pages/index.js!
+This is the blog page built by Greenwood.

 ```render
 <style>${CSS}</style>